Common Lisp the Language, 2nd Edition

 Errors that occur during input from, output to, or closing a stream

 should inherit from this type.
-This is a subtype of error
+This is a subtype of error.

-The initialization keyword :stream
+The initialization keyword :stream is supported to

 initialize the slot, which can be accessed using